NATO supplier · NCAGE 99YVH

 Semi-reactive detects threats and jams the entire configured range within 18 μs — medium power-to-range ratio.
 Reactive responds in 36 μs, jamming only the detected signal — maximum power-to-range ratio.

 FPGA-based signal generation enables precise power allocation per threat frequency, delivering effective jamming at up to 3 km omnidirectional or up to 10 km with directional antennas against C1-class drones.
-Power is directed where it matters, not wasted on empty spectrum.
+Power is directed at the threat frequency rather than spread across empty spectrum.

 Software-Defined Operation